projecthorus/oziplotter/doc/02_Configuration.md

 * PREDASC - The planned ascent rate for your flight, in m/s.
 Once the payload has launched, the measured ascent rate based on telemetry will be used.
 * PREDDESC - The planned descent rate for your flight (at sea level), in m/s.
 The [Random Engineering descent rate calculator](http://www.randomengineering.co.uk/Random_Aerospace/Parachutes.html) can help in estimating this value.
 Once the payload has burst the measured descent rate (extrapolated to sea level) will be used.
-* PREDBRUST - The predicted burst altitude for your flight.
+* PREDBURST - The predicted burst altitude for your flight.
 * LAUNCHLAT / LAUNCHLON - The lat/long of your launch site.
 These values are only used to plot a waypoint on the map.

 Refer to ['OziPlotter.conf'](../OziPlotter.conf) for other customizable parameters.